johanjordaan/js-noxious/README.md

 js-noxious [UNDER CONSTRUCTION]
 =============

-PLEASE CHECk BACK SOON THIS SITE IS UNDER CONSTRUCTION.
+PLEASE CHECK BACK SOON THIS SITE IS UNDER CONSTRUCTION.

 To see the current progress have a look on Trello : [https://trello.com/board/js-noxious/4f6a2de325bedec17c016ad1]